EVO Elements & Brain Type Theory

 We’re currently developing a huge collection of new resources for you.
 Some are customized to individuals and based around their Brain Type, while others focus on teams and how different groups of people can collaborate and communicate effectively when they keep their Brain Types in mind.

-We’re also currently developing our advanced EVO Assessment!
-Where the BTA is a quick, simple way for you determine your Brain Type so you know which EVO Planner is the best fit for you, the EVO Assessment is far more advanced and adds new layers of self-awareness as well as a practical roadmap that tells you what you can do with that knowledge.
+We’re also currently rolling out our advanced EVO Elements Assessment!
+Where the BTA is a quick, simple way for you determine your Brain Type so you know which EVO Planner is the best fit for you, the EVO Elements Assessment is far more advanced and adds new layers of self-awareness as well as a practical roadmap that tells you what you can do with that knowledge.

-The EVO Assessment offers three key things you can’t get in the BTA:
+The EVO Elements Assessment offers three key things you can’t get in the BTA:

 - You’ll learn what your Compass is – the way you make your best decisions and how that affects your day-to-day life.